jakelawlor/PNWColors/README.md

 # PNWColors

-Five years spent in the most beautiful place in the world, immortalized in an R color palette package.
+Four years spent in the most beautiful place in the world, immortalized in an R color palette package.
 May the colors of Washington State and the Pacific Northwest live on in our presentation figures forever.

 Palettes are pulled from photos I took in some of the dreamiest, most colorful, PNW-iest places I know.
 The [Pantone Studio iPhone app](https://apps.apple.com/us/app/pantone-studio/id329515634) helped me extract  colors, and
 [Chroma.js Color Palette Helper](https://gka.github.io/palettes/#/9|s|00429d,96ffea,ffffe0|ffffe0,ff005e,93003a|1|1)